RobertoAyala2112/altran/README.md

 `{ id: 'a0ece5db-cd14-4f21-812f-966633e7be86', role: 'admin' }`

-To test with `user` role, change it on file `/src/controllers/user`.
+To test with `user` role, change mock on file `/src/controllers/user`.

 ### Example of Endpoints to test (Postman app recommended):